Prepare California

 FIGURE 3: An HMGP-funded slope stabilization project within the burn scar of the Carr Fire prevented soil erosion and runoff into water sources.
 These photos show a slope before and after the hydroseeding and other erosion control measures were implemented

-Additional Prepare California Application, Resources, and Guidance Documents
+Additional Resources and Guidance Documents

 Prepare California Jumpstart Application